 AJ.
 No, there was no internship required to pass the CES exam.

 AJ.
-The hardest parts were statistics and trying to memorize percentages and numbers of things like, how many people suffer from back problems or knee problems etc. I didn't think that is a necessary component to learning this program.
+The hardest parts were statistics and trying to memorize percentages and numbers of things like, how many people suffer from back problems or knee problems etc. I didn't think that is a necessary component of learning this program.

 AJ.
-For me it was identifying muscles and the movements they perform and understanding those that tend to be overactive vs. those that are inhibited.
+For me, it was identifying muscles and the movements they perform and understanding those that tend to be overactive vs. those that are inhibited.